secondmindlab/secondmindlab/README.md

-## 🧠 Core Belief
+## 🧬 Core Belief

-> We don’t build to ship faster — we build to think better.
+> We build not to ship faster — but to **think better**.
 > Fast shipping is a **byproduct** of precise systems.

+## 📄 License

+[MIT License](./LICENSE) — Open to builders, system thinkers, and internal platform engineers.
+Use, remix, and fork for your own lab if it helps your thinking scale better.

+## 📥 Contributions

+This repo is currently private-R&D.
+If you're building thinking systems or internal developer platforms, feel free to open a discussion or connect via [ltndat.dev@gmail.com](mailto:ltndat.dev@gmail.com).

 ## 💡 Related Systems